catenax-eV/catenax-ev.github.io/docs/standards/CX-0133-OnlineControlandSimulation/CX-0133-OnlineControlandSimulation.md

 | Processed     | Organisational measures implemented                  |
 | Canceled      | All affected partners informed about the termination |

-The payload of *pushScenarioState* is a free text comment, which MAY be sent additionally to the new state of a scenario.
+The payload of *pushScenarioState* is a free text, which MAY be sent additionally to the new state of a scenario as a comment.
 No structure is needed for the payload.

 ##### 4.6.2.3 UUID generation and handling